PicsArt/cppbind/docs/03_get_started/06_templates.rst

 Template Classes/Structs
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's generate bindings for a template class Stack.
-Assume it will hold Projects or Tasks from  :ref:`classes-label-kt` section.
+Assume it will hold Projects or Tasks from  :ref:`classes-label` section.
 Here is the code in c++:

 .. literalinclude:: /../examples/primitives/cxx/templates/stack.hpp